Factsheet - Global Business Mobility: Senior or Specialist Worker

 Millions of individuals have an eVisa already, for example through the EU Settlement Scheme.
 During 2024, the roll-out of eVisas will expand to replace physical documents like Biometric Residence Permits (BRP).

-To avoid business disruption, employers should start planning a communications strategy to notify affected staff that they need to apply for a UKVI account.
-They should also decide what level of assistance to provide for the application process itself.
+To avoid business disruption, employers should be implementing a communications strategy to notify affected staff that they need to apply for an eVisa.
+They should also decide what level of support to provide for the application process itself, if any.

 What will affected individuals need to do?

-Affected individuals, identified in the table below, must create a UKVI account which involves verifying their identity using the ‘UK Immigration ID Check’ app.
+To access an eVisa, individuals need to create a UKVI account.
+This sounds easy, but it actually involves quite a few steps, one of which involves verifying identity using the ‘UK Immigration ID Check’ app.
 The Home Office will then link the eVisa to the UKVI account.
-This can take a few days.
+This can take a few days, but we have heard reports that it is taking a week or two.
 After that, the individual should receive an email notifying them that their eVisa is available to view online.

 Who is affected?